 - The model of the bike plays a crucial role in determining the premium.
 Since different manufacturers have different price tags for various models, the risk the insurer assumes differs.

-- Further, a voluntary deductible is one factor that impacts the bike insurance premiums.
+- A voluntary deductible is one factor impacting the bike insurance premiums.
 A nominal amount is required to be paid with every insurance claim.
 This amount is known as the standard deductible.
-But apart from the standard deductible, you can opt for a voluntary deductible wherein you choose to bear some amount of the insurance claim.
+But other than the standard deductible, you can opt for a voluntary deductible wherein you choose to bear some amount of the insurance claim.
 This in turn helps you reduce your bike insurance premium.

 The premium of a comprehensive cover can be computed on our bike insurance calculator

 instantly.
 Try it out now!
 Other than the above, the no-claim bonus, your bike’s safety equipment, and the add-ons to your insurance policy are some factors that impact the premiums too.

 While CC may not affect the bike speed, it does affect the overall performance of the bike in the longer run.

 How does the CC affect the cost of the bike?